KBhumee17/JavaSnakeGame/README.md

-# JavaSnakeGame
+# 🐍 JavaSnakeGame
-🐍 Java Snake Game A simple Snake game built using Java and Swing.
+A simple Snake game built using Java and Swing.
 The game follows the classic mechanics where the snake moves around the screen, eating food to grow while avoiding collisions with itself and the walls.

 ✨ Features Smooth movement using Java Swing Timer Score tracking Increasing difficulty as the snake grows Game-over detection Simple and clean UI